Collaboration Between Women Supports Global Change

 Women of that era were facing the predicament of “the survival of the fittest” and had to compete amongst themselves for protection, support, attention and position in the lives of these individualistic men who were now fully in charge of their well being.
 The old Neolithic structure where women had status and power died a violent death, and as the men from the north took over the land, the women had no choice but to compete amongst themselves for the favor of these men to ensure their own survival.
 The structure of life from those earlier, goddess-worshiping times, gave way to a much lower status for women and became a breeding ground for competition—which survives to this day in our own still-Patriarchal culture, and is now bred into the feminine as much as it is into the masculine.

-Over the millennia we have also learned something from facing the humiliation we feel about being “less than” men.
-While this humiliation still lives deep inside us, we have been subtly changed.
 We have learned and are still learning that having to face humiliation over the centuries has led us towards awakening the sublime and higher state of true humility within us.